rackerlabs/support-how-to/content/cloud-sites/installing-wordpress-on-cloud-sites.md

     <http://www.example.com/blog/wp-admin/install.php>
     -   If DNS is not setup for the domain, use the Testing URL provided in the Cloud Sites Control Panel under the General Settings tab, e.g. http://www.example.com.php5-7.dfw1-1.websitetestlink.com/blog/wp-admin/install.php

-With this, Cloud Sites specific steps are complete.
+    **Note:** With this, the Cloud Sites specific steps are complete.
 Now follow on screen prompts to continue the installation.

--   Provide the necessary database information recorded during the preparation phase and press the **Submit** button
+9. Provide the necessary database information recorded during the preparation phase and press the **Submit** button.
--   Provide details such as blog name, admin email address and press the **Install** button
+10. Provide details such as blog name, admin email address and click **Install**.
--   Use the generated password to login as admin and then change the password if needed.
+11. Use the generated password to login as admin and then change the password if needed.

-WordPress should now be fully functional and accessible based on the install location
+WordPress should now be fully functional and accessible based on the install location.

--   If WordPress files are placed in the root directory, e.g. visit: http://www.example.com
+-   If WordPress files are placed in the root directory, for example, visit: http://www.example.com
--   If WordPress is in its own subdirectory called blog, e.g. visit: http://www.example.com/blog
+-   If WordPress is in its own subdirectory called blog, for example, visit: http://www.example.com/blog
--   If DNS is not setup for the domain, visit the Testing URL, e.g. http://www.example.com.php5-7.dfw1-1.websitetestlink.com/blog provided in the Classic Cloud Control Panel under the General Settings tab.
+-   If DNS is not setup for the domain, visit the Testing URL, for example, http://www.example.com.php5-7.dfw1-1.websitetestlink.com/blog provided in the Classic Cloud Control Panel under the General Settings tab.